juusosilvo/py_http_get/README.md

 <h3 align="center">Python requests.py GET demo</h3>

   <p align="center">
-    Output response from a website using Python with a simple CLI.
+    Output response from a web server using Python with a simple CLI.
 Headers and content are saved into separate files.
     <br />
   </p>
 </div>